Decode Hamming code to recover binary vector data

 The codeword length N, which is also the input vector length.

-The message length, which is also the input vector length or a binary vector that represents a primitive polynomial for GF(2M) or a polynomial string.
+The message length, which is also the input vector length or a binary vector that represents a primitive polynomial for GF(2M) or a polynomial character vector.

 |Port||Supported Data Types|